organicaudio/useful-code-snippets2/docs/spring/1_spring-boot.md

     - @EnableOAuth2Client is used to config a client
     - @EnableAuthorizationServer is used to config a server
 - Client dependency spring-boot-starter-oauth2-client

-## rabbit mq

-- small messages are preferred when using asynchronous messaging (ID instead of entire object)
-- use string with json object inside:
-    - no implicit marshalling needed (better performance)
-    - string objects are readable in console

-## actuators

-actuators...

-- give insight into an application
-- allow monitoring
-- allows to change configuration settings via jmx
-- libraries changed frequently in spring.
-- actuator endpoints can be configured via properties management.endpoint.*
-- **you should activate security (ENDPOINT_ADMIN)**
-- **only for dev** deactivate all actuators by adding management.endoints.web.exposure.include=* property

-Predefined endpoints:

-1. Health endpoint
-     - application status
-     - status of dependencies (db, etc.)
-2. Info endpoint:
-     - maintainer
-     - git commit
-     - build number

-JXM Functions:

-- list of bean
-- state of environment
-- dumps
-- url mappings
-- metrics